Safe havens for endangered species

 Chris Pitfield and Dr Steve Enticott are co-directors of Carbon Landscapes.
 They are at the forefront of a dynamic private enterprise approach to biodiversity conservation in Australia; pairing their partners directly with expert environmental managers from highly respected organisations like Zoos Victoria, Odonata and Deakin University to get straight to the real work of providing safe havens for endangered native species.

-First Option Bank partners with trace (@our_trace) to create a Climate Positive Workforce.
-This means we have measured the carbon emissions of our employees while they’re at work and offset those emissions through certified carbon credits and tree planting.
-We are passionate about sustainability and we do what we can to minimise our impact on our planet.
+First Option Bank has partnered with Trace to become a carbon neutral organisation.
+This means that we have measured the carbon emissions associated with our operations and offset those emissions through certified climate action projects.
+You can see our impact and read about the projects we are supporting by clicking on our Carbon Neutral Organisation badge.
+We are passionate about sustainability and are looking at ways we can further minimise our impact on the planet.